notmatical/rotree/README.md

     <img src="example.png" alt="Visual mapping of VS Code to Roblox Explorer" width="100%">
 </div>

-## What is Rojen?
+## What is Rogen?
-Rojen is a command line tool that brings **feature-based architecture** to Roblox development for both luau and roblox-ts.
+Rogen is a command line tool that brings **feature-based architecture** to Roblox development for both luau and roblox-ts.

-Instead of separating your codebase in a `client`, `shared` and `server` folder at the root level, Rojen lets you group your code by domain and feature.
-You can keep your inventory UI, inventory server script, and inventory client script all inside a single, unified `Inventory` folder.
+Instead of separating your codebase in a `client`, `shared` and `server` folder at the root level, Rogen lets you group your code by domain and feature.
+You can keep your inventory UI, inventory server script, and inventory client script all inside a single, unified `inventory` folder.
 This approach improves scalability, maintainability, and team collaboration.

-In the background, Rojen watches your file system and dynamically generates your `default.project.json` map for Rojo, ensuring your repository stays organized by feature while Roblox receives the exact service structure it expects.
+In the background, Rogen watches your file system and dynamically generates your `default.project.json` map for Rojo, ensuring your repository stays organized by feature while Roblox receives the exact service structure it expects.

 ## Automatic Routing
 Rogen determines a file's destination using three main strategies.
 Folder-based routing takes precedence over suffix-based routing.